-These issues lower oxygen levels or reduce the volume of blood.
+Some of these issues lower oxygen levels or reduce the volume of blood.
 This prevents your heart from functioning.

 Cardiac arrest symptoms begin suddenly, leaving little time for tests.
 The condition can become fatal within minutes.
 This is why a quick diagnosis is essential.

 A person’s symptoms are often the best way to diagnose cardiac arrest, especially if they:

 You can treat and reverse sudden cardiac arrest.
 But cardiac arrest treatment has to start immediately, wherever you are.
 Survival can be as high as 90% if treatment starts within the first minutes after sudden cardiac arrest.
 The rate drops by about 10% each minute longer.

 Sudden cardiac arrest can be fatal if it lasts longer than eight minutes without CPR.
 Brain damage can happen after just five minutes.